-The frame, VIN, and engine serial numbers are required when you register your motorcycle.
+The VIN and engine serial numbers are required when you register your motorcycle.
 They may also be required when ordering replacement parts.
 You may record these numbers in the Quick Reference section at the rear of this manual.

-The VIN (vehicle identification number) appears on the Safety Certification Label attached to the left side of the frame.
+The VIN (vehicle identification number) is stamped on the right side of the steering head and also appears on the Safety Certification Label attached to the left side of the frame.